 The first gymnast who received a 10 in the history of gymnastics, Nadia Comaneci is one of the famous living legends of sports.
 Her perfect 10 at the Montreal Olympics in 1976, when she was only 14, took even the board by surprise that was not set to show two-digit numbers.
 Her exercises were so flawless that she received seven times the biggest score in the history of this sport.

 During her gymnast career, Nadia Comaneci won nine Olympic medals and four world championships.
 Her performance encouraged and inspired generations of young gymnasts from around the world.

-Whether it was breaking down gender barriers in studies and careers reserved only for men, breaking down records in sports or fighting for democracy, these inspiring Romanian women made history.
+Whether it was taking down gender barriers in studies and careers reserved only for men, breaking down records in sports, or fighting for democracy, these inspiring Romanian women made history.
 Our list remains open as there are many more names and stories to add.